sheffield-bioinformatics-core/periscope/README.md

 ### Illumina Data

-Ilumina data is still a work in progress, as of v0.0.7 you can get raw sgRNA counts and counts normalised to the average coverage around the ORF TRS start site.
+Ilumina data is still a work in progress, as of v0.0.8 you can get raw sgRNA counts and counts normalised to the average coverage around the ORF TRS start site.

+It is worth noting this follows a slightly different algorithm, relying instead on soft clipping.
+The ratoinale here is that illumina data is more accurate therefore we can detect shorter matches to the leader.

+-

 ## Outputs: